 Travel insurance is a necessary contingency for getting sick or injured in Canada.
 Unlike other Commonwealth countries such as Australia, there isn’t a reciprocal health agreement between Canada and the UK, so while healthcare is readily available, it could be very expensive.

 The emergency services number is 911 or 0.
 It’s imperative that you have travel insurance and contact your provider as soon as you have covered the most urgent needs of your medical care.
-It’s also advisable to have funds available in case your travel insurance claim takes a while to process or, in the worst case, is unsuccessful.
+It is also advisable to have some extra funds available for any costs that you may need to pay up-front like taxis to and from the hospital.
+These can be claimed for on your travel insurance policy.
 Canada has walk-in clinics where you can go without an appointment if your condition isn’t serious enough to warrant a trip to hospital.

 Travel risks in Canada